Ubuntu 18.04

 Install Caddy Server to support SSL

-Caddy is HTTP server that supports automatic SSL through LetsEncrypt.
+Caddyarrow-up-right is HTTP server that supports automatic SSL through LetsEncryptarrow-up-right.
 The following installs the personal version of Caddy.

 Give caddy the ability to bind to privileged ports as a non-root user: